ShirinLabay/MINADM-visualizer/README.md

 It is recommended to use Pycharm, you'll have to install the packages, but it is far more convenient.

 # Acknowledgement
-This work was done during our degree under the supervision of Prof. Shmuel Zaks.
+This work was done with Anya H. during our degree under the supervision of Prof. Shmuel Zaks.

 # DEMO